junglesta/wherenodoctor/_posts/2016-01-01-21-health-and-sicknesses-of-children.md

 There are no medicines that cure the brain damage that makes a child spastic.
 But the child needs special care.
 To help prevent tightening of muscles in the legs or in a foot, straighten and bend them **very slowly** several times a day.

-Help the child learn to roll over, sit, stand—and if possible to walk (as on p.
+Help the child learn to roll over, sit, stand, and if possible to walk (as on p.
 314).
 Encourage him to use both his mind and body as much as he can (see p.
 322).
 Even if he has trouble with speaking he may have a good mind and be able to learn many skills if given a chance. **Help him to help himself.**

 For more information on cerebral palsy, see Disabled Village Children, Chapter 9.